-The independent and non-executive directors receive directors' fees, in accordance with their contributions, taking into account factors such as effort and time spent, responsibilities of the directors and the need to pay competitive fees to attract, motivate and retain the directors.
+The independent and non-executive directors receive directors' fees, in accordance with their contributions, taking into account factors such as effort and time spent, responsibilities of the directors and the need to pay competitive fees to attract, motivate and retain the Directors.
 Directors' fees are recommended by the Board for approval at the Company's AGM.
+The Board concurred with the RC's proposal for non-Executive Directors' fees for FY2012.
+The RC and the Board are of the view that the remuneration of the Directors is appropriate and not excessive, taking into account the aforesaid factors and the increasingly onerous responsibilities of the Directors.
+The fees for the non-Executive Directors are subject to approval by the shareholders at the Company's forthcoming AGM.

-The executive directors do not receive directors' fees.
-The remuneration for the executive directors and the key senior executives comprise a basic salary component and a variable component which is the annual bonus and the share awards, based on the performance of the Group as a whole and their individual performance.
+The Executive Directors do not receive Directors' fees.
+The remuneration for the Executive Directors and the Key Management Personnel comprise a basic salary component and a variable component which is the annual bonus and the share awards, based on the performance of the Group as a whole and their individual performance.

-The annual reviews of the compensation of directors are carried out by the RC to ensure that the remuneration of the executive directors is commensurate with their performance, giving due regard to the financial and commercial health and business needs of the Group.
+The annual review of the compensation of Directors are carried out by the RC to ensure that the remuneration of the Executive Directors is commensurate with their performance, giving due regard to the financial and commercial health and business needs of the Group.
 The performance of the CEO is reviewed periodically by the RC and the Board.